We Savored the flavor of the East Village in Downtown Tulsa!

 rock & rollers and Celtic fanatics, Gaelic Storm has built one of the most diverse fan bases in modern music.

-At American Theatre Company’s “Lil’ MOJO” Stage will be a variety of the original Tulsa Sound and the young Tulsa all stars.
-It would be hard to believe
+At American Theatre Company’s “Lil’ MOJO” Stage was a variety of the original Tulsa Sound and the young Tulsa all stars.
+It was hard to believe

-that both Gaelic Storm, The Subdudes and Ann Bell won’t be jamming with them along with other special guests.
+that both Gaelic Storm, The Subdudes and Ann Bell were be jamming with them along with other special guests.

-Sound and lights are provided by Jeff Olsen of Omni Lighting.
+Sound and lights were provided by Jeff Olsen of Omni Lighting.

-More information at Facebook MOJOFestTulsa, Twitter @ mojo_fest or website www.mojofest.net
+Stay tuned for more information about the 2018 event at Facebook MOJOFestTulsa, Twitter @ mojo_fest or website www.mojofest.net